space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ## Assisting

-- Typically the result of another antag's actions.
-Assisting antagonists goals are aligned with their creator/converter.
+- Typically the result of another antags actions.
+Assisting antagonist's goals are aligned with their creator/converter.
 May assist other antagonists if it benefits their creator.

 ## Pest
-- Can either be a minor threat or non-issue external or internal to the station, usually lacks the ability to communicate with crew in any significant way, and has very limited abilities at their disposal with an extremely simple self-serving direct objective.
+- Can either be a minor threat or non-issue external or internal to the station, cannot usually communicate with crew in any significant way, and has very limited abilities at their disposal with an extremely simple self-serving direct objective.

 ---